 Scheduling & Staffing

-At the beginning of each semester, the MET Dean’s office will ask all departments offering Metropolitan College courses to turn in a list of courses to be offered the following semester.
-Course offerings are submitted to the Academic Services office in the form of a Detail Sheet, or by entering them directly into MIS.
+Before the beginning of each semester, the MET Dean’s office will ask all departments offering Metropolitan College courses to turn in a list of courses to be offered the following semester.
+Course offerings are submitted to the Academic Services office in the form of a Detail Sheet.
 Scheduling Detail Sheets are used to create both the printed schedule and the online schedule found on the Link.

 Scheduling Detail Sheet

-The Scheduling Detail Sheet must be completed by the deadlines that are emailed to you several weeks in advance.
-Once the deadline passes for the Dean’s office, the Staff Coordinators no longer have access to UIS to submit and change course offerings; changes have to be submitted to the Schedules Department by the Dean’s office via an online form.
+The Scheduling Detail Sheet must be completed by the deadlines that are listed above and confirmed via email several weeks in advance.
+Once the deadline passes for the Dean’s office, the Administrative Coordinators no longer have access to UIS to submit and change course offerings; changes have to be submitted to the Schedules Department by the Dean’s office via an online form.
 Information received past the deadline will not get priority for room selection.
 As many of you probably know, it is much easier to input all information directly into your Scheduling Detail Sheet rather than adding additional info later, so please do your best to adhere to the deadline with as much detail as possible.

 Completing Your Scheduling Detail Sheet